jamartinot/JXK-7-DC-current-transmitter-for-arduino/README.md

 - **Calibration Offset**: Modify the `calibrationOffset` variable in the code to adjust the calibration as necessary for your setup.
 - **Number of Readings**: The `numReadings` variable determines how many readings are averaged for the RMS calculation.
 Adjust this number based on your desired balance between accuracy and response time.
-- **analog value calibration** if code gives out incorrect value even when calibration offset is tuned in, you can tweak idle analog value and analog increment.
+- **analog value calibration**: if code gives out incorrect value even when calibration offset is tuned in, you can tweak **idle analog value** and **analog increment**.
 Idle analog value is what sensor is outputtin at no load, increment is how many analog values for one ampere of current.

 ## Contributing